FTC Endorsement Guidelines for Influencer and UGC Content

 UGC for Skincare Brands: Strategy, Examples, Compliance

-The highest conversion lift of any beauty subcategory (+34%), and the strictest regulation.
-Claim restrictions, before/after compliance, and the GDPR overlap most brands miss.
+Skincare UGC has the highest conversion lift of any beauty subcategory (+34%) and the strictest regulation.
+Claim restrictions, before/after compliance, GDPR.

 - Strategy